Alexander Bubnov: Career

 In 1929, Bubnov joined the Association of Artists of Revolutionary Russia (AKhRR) and began to participate in its exhibitions but in 1930 he was sent to Kuznetsktstroy in Siberia as a junior architect, and his painting work was interrupted.
 In 1932 he returned to Moscow.
 According to his memoirs, "The first work Killed in Battle was presented at the exhibition '15 years of the Red Army', the second, Whites in the Town, at the exhibition of young artists in 1934."
 In 1936, he painted the Oktyabriny (Octobering), showing the newly-invented secular Soviet naming rite intended to replace baptism (Krestiny in Russian).
 This painting was presented at the exhibition The Industry of Socialism.
 In the painting Yablochko (1938), which depicts a famous dance, Bubnov tried to draw from life, though not completely.
 He took part in the creation of a huge panel of "Well Known People of the U.S.S.R." for the 1939 New York World's Fair.
 In the same year he painted the picture Comrade Stalin Among Collective Farmers.

-After the beginning of the Great Patriotic War (Second World War), he drew propaganda posters, painted pictures on military subjects, such as Dying, but did not Surrender, To the Combat Position, Borodino Field in 1942.
+After the beginning of the Great Patriotic War, he drew propaganda posters, painted pictures on military subjects, such as Dying, but did not Surrender, To the Combat Position, Borodino Field in 1942.
 He also wrote a portrait of Alexander Matrosov.
 In 1943-1947 he produced his most famous work Morning on the Kulikovo Field, dedicated to the epic battle of the 14th century, and in 1948 was awarded the Stalin Prize for it.

 After the war, Bubnov painted landscapes, genre scenes and pictures on mythological and historical themes; in particular, he created illustrations for Pushkin's ballad Song of the Wise Oleg.
-In 1954 he became a corresponding member of the USSR Academy of Arts, and was awarded the title Honored Artist of the RSFSR.
-In the last years of his life he painted illustrations for the books of Gogol and Taras Shevchenko.
+In 1954 he became a corresponding member of the USSR Academy of Arts, and was awarded the title Honoured Worker of the Arts Industry of the RSFSR.
+In the last years of his life he painted illustrations for the books of Gogol and Shevchenko.
 His triptych Pugachev.
 Popular uprising remained unfinished.
-He died on 30 June 1964 and was buried at the Novodevichy Cemetery in Moscow.
+He died on 30 July 1964 and was buried at the Novodevichy Cemetery in Moscow.